Taliban defiant over delay to U.S. troop reduction in Afghanistan

 The Taliban's ability to strike outside its main heartlands in the south and east of the country was amply demonstrated by its success in Kunduz, a region where it has traditionally not been strong.

-It has also advanced in other areas, cutting off the main highway linking Kabul with the key southern city of Kandahar and threatening the provincial centre of Ghazni this week.
+It has also advanced in other areas, cutting off the main highway linking Kabul with the key southern city of Kandahar and threatening the provincial center of Ghazni this week.

 (Additional reporting by Krista Mahr and Sayed Hassib; Editing by Mike Collett-White)